Allekarthik/Email-Spam--Classification/README.md

 # Email-Spam--Classification
-In this project we will check whether email is spam our not
+In this project we will check whether email is spam or not